Rocky5/Xbox-Softmodding-Tool/README.md

 =========================================
 	NKPatcher Settings:
 =========================================
+	NKPatcher, this is the second stage of the Softmod.
+This is what patches the kernel after the NDURE exploit is executed and gives you all the lovely unsigned code and fancy features.
+	NKPatcher Settings allows you to modify certain aspects of NKPatcher in a safe manor.

 		At the top of each menus there is an "Information" button, this will give you a description of the menu you are in.

 			Dashboard Settings
 				> Backup, Restore or Move
 					This is used to move or restore a clean copy of UnleashX, as well as backup your dashboards.
 				> Dualbooting
 					Enable:
 						This option is used to enabled dualbooting, you get asked if you would like a dashboard setup for you when you select this option.
 					Disable:
 						This option is used to disabled the dualbooting process.
 You are also asked if you would like the alt dashboard to be removed.
 					Update:
 						This option is to be used if you want to use your own custom dualbooting path, you can use the "OpenDash Dualboot.settings" tool to do this, it explains things.
 					Restore:
 						This option will restore the stock dualboot.settings file.

 			Change your fan speed
 				Self explanatory.

 			Change your LED colour
 				Self explanatory.

 			Kernel Fonts
 				> Advanced Features
 					> Kernel Font Options
 						Install Kernel Font:
 							This option will install a kernel specific font.
 This isn't really needed but if there are boot issues this can fix the issue.
 						Restore Generic Font:
 							This option will restore the generic font to the Xbox.
 This font works on all Xbox kernel versions and is the default font used.
 					> XTF Font Delay Options
 						Remove:
 							Removes these delay files.
 						Fix 1:
 							Installs 1 delay file, in hope it fixes your boot issue.
 						Fix 2:
 							Installs 2 delay files, in hope that fixes your boot issue.

 			Change partition variations
 				Default:
 					This is the standard/default option, this allows Partition 6 ( F ) to use all available extra space.
 				Partition F & G:
 					This option allows a F and G partition.
 Where F takes upto 137GB and G takes the remaining space of the drive.
 				XBPartitioner:
 					This option is a placebo option, all above options will allow the partition table, I just added this for simplistic reasons.

 			Change video modes
 				Default:
 					This is the default mode, supports all video mode.
 				Force Progressive:
 					This option will force 480p video mode even if your game doest support it.
 Note: This will make the image distorted in PAL video mode.

 			Enable/disable virtual EEPROM
 				Enable:
 					This option will enable the virtual eeprom.
 This will install a copy of your Xbox eeprom.bin to the HDD and use it instead of the onboard one.
 				Disable:
 					This option will disable the virtual eeprom.
 Allowing you to edit the onboard one. ( not recommended to go modifying the eeprom if you don't know what you're doing )
 				Backup EEPROM Tool:
 					This option will load my "2016 Softmod Tool Kit" and backup the eeprom.
 You will be taken back to the NKPatcher Settings when complete.

 			Modules & Settings
 				> Modules
 					> Built in Modules
 						These are what I use to do specific tasks.
 					> User Modules
 						If you make your own, you will see them here. ( you add your own to the modules folder inside the NKPatcher Settings App )
 				> UnleashX Settings
 					This is the settings menu for UnleashX, change network settings video settings eg...

 =========================================